ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

 This should take you to the default OpenID login page.
 The default development credentials for this is set in the `docker-compose.yml` file under the `migrid` container `command` option::

-    command: /app/docker-entry.sh -u test@migrid.testing -p TestPw0rd -s "sftp ftps webdavs"
+    command: /app/docker-entry.sh -u ${MIG_TEST_USER} -p ${MIG_TEST_USER_PASSWORD} -s "sftp ftps webdavs"

-As shown here, the default user is set to `test@migrid.testing` and with the password `TestPw0rd`.
+The above command creates a user on container startup.
+You can change the user/password in your .env file This should only be used for development and testing purposes.
+Public hosts should create users through sign up or admin interface.

 .. image:: ../../res/images/getstart-authenticate.png